Herbertkartel/alx-higher_level_programming/0x03-python-data_structures/README.md

-A function that finds all multiples of 2 in a list
+ function that deletes the item at a specific position in a list